Ladydiana/CSSCheatsheet/README.md

 display:block  is default style for DIV
 ```
 SPANs are like words (take only width necessary, and flow to the next line if there’s no space).

+* Default style for SPANs :
 ```css
 display:inline
 ```

-is default style for SPANs
+* Inline but allows setting of height and width (unlike display:inline).
+So we can get "taller words" in the "text line":
 ```css
 display:inline-block
 ```
-is like inline but allows setting of height and width (unlike display:inline).
-So we can get "taller words" in the "text line".
 Example:
 ```css
 display:inline-block; height:100px;
 ```
+* Hides the element, with all its children:
 ```css
 display:none
 ```

-hides the element, with all its children
+* Used especially with images to allow them to float at the side while the text flows around them, like in a newspaper (typographic):
 ```css
 float:left    float:right
 ```
-styles are used especially with images to allow them to float at the side while the text flows around them, like in a newspaper (typographic).